 The thing is, though, sometimes it’s okay to loosen the reigns a bit and let the scene we’re creating speak for itself.
 Our imagery and writing prowess doesn’t need to be on display every second.
 In fact, that demands a lot of the reader and tends to skew focus away from the story we’re telling.
 And that, at the end of the day, is the heart of it.
 Substance needs to trump style.
 Not all the time, but a lot.

 If you’ve ever been accused of trying too hard, purple prose, overwriting, or not killing your darlings, listen up.
-There’s no shame in simplifying it a bit and letting the content of the sentence, not the flair with which it is written, stand out.
+There’s no shame in simple writing and focusing on how to write clearly.
+Let the content of the sentence, not the flair with which it is written, stand out.
 In fact, it may be a welcome break from all that wordsmithing!

 Sealed with a KISS (Keep It Simple, Stupid!),